United States of America

 Safety

-The USA has a higher crime rate than most western countries, but it’s not a dangerous country by any means.
+The USA has a higher crime rate than most Western countries, but it’s not a dangerous country by any means.
 The news stories of mass shootings sound scary, and they are, but the odds of actually being caught up in one are incredibly small.
 There’s a lot of gun crime, but the vast majority is in non-tourist areas.

 I’ve been to the country over 20 times and I’ve never even seen a civilian with a gun!
 All police carry guns, which is a little unnerving, but most of them are good people and won’t do you any harm.
 However, security is very strict in the USA.
 Don’t be stupid or aggressive around the police, and just comply with what they are saying.